WarwickTechCrew/tc-website-wiki/wiki/04-spaces/01-studio.md

 ## Studio CAD

 ### Section View
-The public drive has a [CAD file](https://drive.google.com/file/d/14TwSrr7mwapPVbPDDN8Pqs9k-5upM8-4/view?usp=drive_link) of the studio, which can be uploaded to this [online CAD viewer](https://viewer.autodesk.com/) so you can inspect and mesure the space yourself.
+The public drive has a [CAD file](https://drive.google.com/file/d/14TwSrr7mwapPVbPDDN8Pqs9k-5upM8-4/view?usp=drive_link) of the studio, which can be uploaded to this [online CAD viewer](https://viewer.autodesk.com/) so you can inspect and measure the space yourself.

 ![studio section](/images/studio/studio-section.jpg)